-Year 1 Academic Basis of General Practice Teaching and learning in General Practice Research in General Practice Prevention
+- Academic Basis of General Practice

+- Teaching and learning in General Practice

+- Research in General Practice

+- Prevention

-Year 2 Four units to be selected from the following :
+Four units to be selected from the following:

+- Immediate Care

+- Rational Prescribing

+- Palliative Care

+- Ophthalmology

-Immediate Care Rational Prescribing Palliative Care Ophthalmology Minor Surgery
+- Minor Surgery

-There is a written examinations in the summer of First Year, and in Winter of Second Year.
+There is a written examination in the summer of First Year, and in Winter of Second Year.
 Continuous assessment takes place throughout the course.
 Each candidate must prepare a thesis which must be submitted by the summer of Second Year.

 Further particulars may be obtained from the Department of General Practice, Coombe Healthcare Centre, Dolphin's Barn Street, Dublin 8.
-(Tel: 01-4730895, Fax 4732791).
+(Telephone: 01-4730895, Fax 4732791).